 The reviews I’ve read about the actual class quality are mixed.
 One thing I love about Peloton’s classes is that they are filmed live in front of a studio audience, so you’re working out from home with a real class and not just a lone instructor on their bike somewhere.
 It seems Echelon’s classes aren’t filmed in front of a live studio audience.
 The Echelon bike though will work fine with the app though.

-These are the accessories I recommend for your home setup:
+These are the Peloton accessories for your home setup:

-Bluetooth speaker.
-If your device’s sound just isn’t cutting it, pick up a speaker like this one from JBL to surround yourself with the Peloton experience.
+Bluetooth speaker: If your device’s sound just isn’t cutting it, pick up a speaker like this one from JBL to surround yourself with the Peloton experience.
 I have an older model, but JBL offers quality sound that’ll take your ride to the next level.
 The best part is I can go over a week riding daily without charging it.

 NOTE: The left pedal is reverse threaded on bikes, so to tighten it, you tighten toward the front of your bike (counterclockwise).
 This is important because if you go the other way, you’ll strip the thread.
 This is also important to know when you remove the pedals that came with your bike to swap in the new ones.
 The right side is normal, so turn it counterclockwise to loosen it.